ngadiyar93/ngadiyar93.github.io/Quals.md

 _To be continued..._

-**Disclaimer:** Any UW - ECE specific details quoted here are as of Summer 2020.
+**Disclaimer:** Any UW - ECE specific details quoted here are the author's interpretation of the rules from Summer 2020.
 These details are not exhaustive.
 As policies change frequently, the author is not to be held accountable / responsible for any inaccuracies.
 Please refer the official student handbook / talk to your academic advisor / graduate program coordinator for specific details and rules applicable to your case.